 What to do if I crash my car

 The circumstances under which you crash your car will dictate what you need to do next.
 However, regardless of the situation, you should first assess the situation, get yourself out of the way of any potential danger and address any injuries.
 If someone is in need of urgent medical attention (including yourself), then you should call an ambulance to get help as soon as possible.

 After you get into an accident, especially with another vehicle, you should call the police to report the incident.
 The responding officers will gather statements from all drivers involved in the accident and any witnesses, then create a report.
 This police report can be useful for any resulting insurance claims that you or the other driver file for damage incurred during the accident.
 Note that the police may not respond to only very minor accidents, such as fender benders.

-Information on the other driver and their vehicle will be essential when filing a claim.
+Information about the other driver and their vehicle is essential when filing a claim.
 Write down the name, vehicle information (such as make, model and license plate number) and insurance information of any other drivers involved in the accident.
-If a police officer does show up on the scene, record their name and badge number as well.
+If a police officer shows up on the scene, record their name and badge number as well.

 Additionally, be sure to get the name and contact information of anyone else who witnessed the accident.
 You'll need this information for your insurer and the accident report you may have to file with law enforcement.

 Take pictures of the scene of the accident